J. B. Fuqua: Philanthropy

 Another of Fuqua's philanthropic projects was the Fuqua School in Farmville, Virginia, formerly the Prince Edward Academy.
 His gift of $10 million in 1993 and a subsequent donation of over $2 million were pledged with the goal of transforming the school from a small private institution on the verge of bankruptcy into a model for rural pre-K-12 education.

 In February 1995, Fuqua donated $3 million to the Heart Center of Atlanta to honor his wife, Dorothy, on their 50th wedding anniversary.
 To recognize his generosity, the program was renamed the Fuqua Heart Center of Atlanta.
-In 1999, Mr. Fuqua contributed another $3 million to the Fuqua Heart Center to implement cardiac education programs for patients, their families, and the community, and in 2008 the J. B. Fuqua Trust awarded a $5 million bequest, which represented the largest estate gift to Piedmont Hospital in its 102-year history.
+In 1999, Fuqua contributed another $3 million to the Fuqua Heart Center to implement cardiac education programs for patients, their families, and the community, and in 2008 the J. B. Fuqua Trust awarded a $5 million bequest, which represented the largest estate gift to Piedmont Hospital in its 102-year history.

-In 2002, Fuqua was inducted into the Junior Achievement's U.S. Business Hall of Fame.
-His great grandfather, John Fuqua, is credited with founding the town of Fuquay-Varina, North Carolina.

-Death

-J.B.
-Fuqua died on April 5, 2006, in Atlanta, Georgia at the age of 87.